-- The MHCLG issued Investment Guidance in 2018, and this forms the structure of the Council's policy below.
-These guidelines do not apply to either trust funds or pension funds which operate under a different regulatory regime. - The key intention of the Guidance is to maintain the current requirement for councils to invest prudently, and that priority is given to security and liquidity before yield.
-In order to facilitate this objective the guidance requires this Council to have regard to the CIPFA publication Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes.
-This Council adopted the Code and will apply its principles to all investment activity.
-In accordance with the Code, the Chief Officer Finance & Trading has produced its treasury management practices (TMPs).
-This part, TMP 1(1), covering investment counterparty policy requires approval each year. - Annual investment strategy The key requirements of both the Code and the investment guidance are to set an annual investment strategy, as part of its annual treasury strategy for the following year, covering the identification and approval of following: - The strategy guidelines for choosing and placing investments, particularly non-specified investments. - The principles to be used to determine the maximum periods for which funds can be committed. - Specified investments that the Council will use.
-These are high security (i.e. high credit rating, although this is defined by the Council, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time. - 4 The investment policy proposed for the Council is:
+- The Department for Levelling Up, Housing and Communities (DLUHC) issued investment guidance in 2018, and this forms the structure of the authority's policy below.
+These guidelines do not apply to either trust funds or pension funds which operate under a different regulatory regime. - The key intention of the guidance is to maintain the current requirement for local authorities to invest prudently, and that priority is given to security and liquidity before yield.
+In order to facilitate this objective, the guidance requires this authority to have regard to the CIPFA publication treasury management in the public services: code of practice and cross-sectoral guidance notes.
+This Council adopted the code and will apply its principles to all investment activity.
+In accordance with the code, the director of finance has produced its treasury management practices (TMPs).
+This part, TMP 1(1), covering investment counterparty policy requires approval each year. - Annual investment strategy the key requirements of both the code and the investment guidance are for the authority to set an annual investment strategy, as part of its annual treasury strategy for the following year, covering the identification and approval of the following: - The strategy guidelines for choosing and placing investments, particularly non-specified investments. - The principles to be used to determine the maximum periods for which funds can be committed. - Specified investments that the authority will use.
+These are high security (i.e., high credit rating, although this is defined by the authority, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time. - 4 The investment policy proposed for the authority is:

-Strategy guidelines - The main strategy guidelines are contained in the body of the treasury management strategy statement.
+Strategy guidelines - the main strategy guidelines are contained in the body of the treasury management strategy statement.

-Specified investments - These investments are sterling investments of not more than one-year maturity, or those which could be for a longer period but where the Council has the right to be repaid within 12 months if it wishes.
+Specified investments - these investments are sterling investments of not more than one-year maturity, or those which could be for a longer period but where the authority has the right to be repaid within 12 months if it wishes.
+They also include investments which were originally classed as being non-specified investments, but which would have been classified as specified investments apart from originally being for a period longer than 12 months once the remaining period to maturity falls to under 12 months.

 These are considered low risk assets where the possibility of loss of principal or investment income is small.
-These would include sterling investments which would not be defined as capital expenditure with:
+These would include sterling investments which would not be defined as capital expenditure with: -

-- a) The UK Government (such as the Debt Management Account deposit facility, UK treasury bills or a gilt with less than one year to maturity). - b) Supranational bonds of less than one year's duration. - c) A local authority, parish council or community council. - d) Pooled investment vehicles (such as money market funds) that have been awarded a high credit rating by a credit rating agency.
-This covers pooled investment vehicles, such as money market funds, rated AAA by Standard and Poor's, Moody's and / or Fitch rating agencies. - e) A body that is considered of a high credit quality (such as a bank or building society).
-This covers bodies with a minimum Short Term rating of F1 (or the equivalent) as rated by Standard and Poor's, Moody's and / or Fitch rating agencies.
+- The UK government (such as the debt management account deposit facility, UK treasury bills or a gilt with less than one year to maturity). - Supranational bonds of less than one year's duration. - A local authority, housing association, parish council or community council. - Pooled investment vehicles (such as money market funds) that have been awarded a high credit rating by a credit rating agency e.g., Standard and Poor's, Moody's and/or Fitch rating agencies. - A body that is considered of a high credit quality (such as a bank or building society).
+This category covers bodies with a minimum short-term rating of xxx (or the equivalent) as rated by Standard and Poor's, Moody's and / or Fitch rating agencies.